KGS Studios corporate portrait of a female executive, displayed as fine art behind the reception desk in a modern corporate lobby.

 Continuing the grand tradition of masters like John Singer Sargent, each signature work is a definitive statement piece for a new era of patronage.

 The most potent force a woman often faces is her “committee of peers.”
-The fear of how this group will perceive a significant acquisition is a powerful example of Normative Social Influence, a phenomenon where our desire for acceptance can lead us to abandon our own judgment, as proven in the landmark conformity experiments by psychologist Solomon Asch.
+The fear of how this group will perceive a significant acquisition is a powerful example of Normative Social Influence.
+In this phenomenon, our desire for acceptance can lead us to abandon our own judgment, as proven in the landmark conformity experiments by psychologist Solomon Asch.

 This manifests as a fear of violating the unspoken rules of the group.
 In many social ecosystems, particularly in places like San Antonio, this can trigger what sociologists call Tall Poppy Syndrome—the tendency for a group to cut down a member who has risen above them.
 This social risk is the primary driver of self-sabotage, from “forgetting” to educate a spouse on the value of the commission to torpedoing a proofing session when a husband says, “get whatever size you want.”
 The fear of envy from the committee outweighs the desire for the masterpiece.